Case ongoing

 Carolynn Gallwey’s Notable Cases

-H v West Midlands Police [2023]: significant award for damages for an assault by off duty police officer PC Oliver Banfield on a woman walking home at night.
+Significant award of damages for an assault by off duty police officer PC Oliver Banfield on a woman walking home at night.
 The CPS initially determined that no action should be taken against Banfield but the victim exercised her rights under the Victims Right of Review, leading to him being charged.
 He eventually pleaded guilty to assault.
 He was not suspended from duty until his guilty plea but he then resigned, and a charge of gross misconduct was later found proved.

-Joseph v Commissioner of Police for the Metropolis [2022]
+Joseph v the Commissioner of Police of the Metropolis [2022]

 Civil proceedings arising from a discriminatory stop and search of two black brothers in south London.
-They had fist-bumped in greeting and passing TSG officers claimed to suspect this was might have been a drug deal, including because south London was well known for drug use and dealing.
+They had fist-bumped in greeting and passing TSG officers claimed to suspect this might have been a drug deal, including because they considered south London to be well known for drug use and dealing.
 An IOPC independent investigation had found no case to answer.
-On day 4 of a 5 day trial the Commissioner agreed to compensate and apologise to the brothers.
+On day 4 of a 5-day trial the Commissioner agreed to compensate and apologise to the brothers.

-Peart v Commissioner of Police for the Metropolis [2022]
+Peart v the Commissioner of Police of the Metropolis [2022]

 Carr v G4S [2022] EWHC 3003 (KB)